 \section{States with three alternating jets and their internal dynamics}

-The previous results indicate the existence of at least two types of states having three alternating jets, due to different possible nucleations (see figure~\ref{nuksad}) or coalescences (see figure~\ref{coasad}).
+The previous results indicate the existence of at least two types of states having three alternating jets, due to different possible nucleations (see Fig.\ref{nuksad}) or coalescences (see Fig.\ref{coasad}).
 It was previously referred to as a mirror symmetry without being too precise on what symmetry was involved.
 We show next that the reality is more complicated, with the description of several different states with three alternating jets, and a slow dynamics between them.
-This explains in particular the large amplitude of the fluctuations of the three alternating jet states, as seen in figure \ref{bimodns}.
+This explains in particular the large amplitude of the fluctuations of the three alternating jet states, as seen in Fig.\ref{bimodns}.